 While not practical for storing large quantities of herb, UltraViolet glass jars offer convenient protection against harmful light, perfect for those who like to keep a stash on the coffee table or shelf.

-For at home or on the go, the discreetness of a UV glass container is a high selling point—the dark blue-purple UV glass is virtually opaque, keeping out not just sunlight, but also wandering eyes.
+For at home or on the go, the discreetness of a UV glass container is a high selling point—the dark blue-purple UV glass is virtually opaque, keeping out not just sunlight but also wandering eyes.

-The best UV glass jars/containers are surprisingly heavy duty, having survived being dropped numerous times by a clumsy fellow or two.
+The best UV glass jars/containers are surprisingly heavy-duty, having survived being dropped numerous times by a clumsy fellow or two.
 Take your stash out to the park, on a car trip, or simply keep it anywhere in the house without fearing the sun like a troll.

 - Be dead certain that buds are fully cured before putting them away- or else the herb’s chlorophyll will gas off.
-Unable to escape this gas will transform fresh green buds into a brown, urea stinking surprise.
+Unable to escape, this gas will transform fresh green buds into a brown, urea stinking surprise.

 - Pick a storage area that stays dark and cool, where temps don’t fluctuate.
 Beware of storing by walls that get heavy sun exposure on the outside.

 - Stay away from twist cap pickle/salsa jars—they are not airtight!
 Just add some water and shake it upside down to test this.

 - If stashing large quantities of herb, go for bigger jars that can be vacuum-sealed.
-A wide mouth 1 gallon glass jar(Amazon link) works well and seals airtight.
+A wide-mouth 1-gallon glass jar like this one on Amazon works well and seals airtight.

-Disclaimer:: We do not promote or undertake in illegal activities.
+Disclaimer: We do not promote or undertake in illegal activities.